dbos-inc/dbos-docs/docs/python/examples/chatbot.md

 Next, let's write the function that actually queries LangChain for each new message.
 It uses your username as a thread ID so different users can have different threads of conversation.

-We annotate this function with `@DBOS.step()` to mark is as a step in our chat workflow.
+We annotate this function with `@DBOS.step()` to mark it as a step in our chat workflow.

 ```python
 @DBOS.step()